-The Integrity & Compliance Department received an e-mail from an employee, asking if it would be appropriate for her to be a panelist at a conference for college students on non-academic careers in mathematics.
+The Enterprise Risk and Governance Division received an email from an employee asking if it would be appropriate for her to be a panelist at a conference for college students on non-academic careers in mathematics.
 Employee stated that she has also been asked to answer questions about actuarial work and what she does at Highmark.

-The Integrity & Compliance Department advised the employee that she is permitted to accept the offer provided she has management approval.
-The employee was reminded that she is bound by the Company's Confidentiality Policy as well as any expenses incurred should be paid by Highmark.
+The Enterprise Risk and Governance Division advised the employee that she is permitted to accept the offer provided she has management approval.
+The employee was reminded that she is bound by the company's Confidentiality Policy as well as the Business Travel and Expense Policy.